Summer in Ecuador 2023

 - Learn about traditional medical practices

 - Visit hospitals and clinics engaging in Intercultural Medicine

-- Discover how Quichua farmers practice medical ethnobotany.
+- Discover how Quichua farmers practice medical ethnobotany

 Language of Instruction:

 English.
 No knowledge of Spanish or Latin American culture assumed.
-(For students without formal training in Spanish, one semester's worth of beginning Spanish can be earned)

-- Class level: Students with upper-division standing by the end of Spring 2016
+- Class level: Students with upper-division standing by the end of Spring 2023

-- GPA: 2.75 and above; good academic standing
+- GPA: 2.5 and above; good academic standing to departure

-TBD + Extended Learning Fees (estimated from $252-$572)
+$3,600* + Extended Learning Fees (estimated from $252-$572)

 Some useful airfare search engines:

 Please be sure to read the fine print concerning change fees, taxes, luggage restrictions, etc. before booking.
 Whenever possible, book directly with an airline.
 Do NOT purchase airfare until you have been given instructions from Global Education to do so.